opalj/JCG/jcg_testcases/src/main/resources/StaticInitializers.md

 #StaticInitializers
-Static initializers have to be treated as entry points.
+Static initializers have to be treated as (on-the-fly) entry points.

 ##SI1
 [//]: # (MAIN: si.Bar)